Capture of Maastricht: Background

-The siege
+Siege

 Frederick Henry arrived before Maastricht on 10 June with 17,000 infantry and 4,000 cavalry.
 This included some veteran English and French troops, who were to play a significant role in the siege.
 He at once began to dig lines of circumvallation and contravallation.
 These were earthwork fortifications that ran all the way round the town and were built to protect the besiegers' camps against sorties made by the garrison or attacks from a force outside the town.
 There were various forts and redoubts along these lines protecting the high ground or vulnerable sections.
 Where the lines met the river above and below the town pontoon bridges were constructed, allowing the besiegers to transfer troops and material from one side of the river to the other.
 The strength of these lines was to prove critical to the outcome of the siege.

 Two approach trenches were made on the town, one by the English troops and the other by the French.
 The English and French approaches drove towards sections of the defences to the north and south respectively of the western corner of the town.

 The French approach targeted a section of medieval walls near Brussels Gate that was inadequately flanked by the works either side of it and the English approach aimed just to the south of a demi-lune in front of the walls.
 This siege took place long before the days of parallel trenches, so the works consisted of eccentric zig-zag trenches and self-contained batteries that formed strong points.

 In response to the investment of Maastricht, Isabella (the Governess of the Spanish Netherlands) recalled her troops from the Palatinate and sent Don Gonzalo Fernández and the Marquis of Santa Cruz to relieve the town.
 The Spanish arrived near Maastricht on 2 July with 18,000 infantry and 6,000 cavalry, but though they outnumbered Frederick Henry's army, they were unwilling to attack the Dutch lines on account of their strength.